JeremyGreig/CI_Project_1_JG/README.md

 ## Design Strategy ##

 1.0 - Use existing Love Running website, and customise for project 1.1 - Take tweaked Love Running code, and asked Copilot to customise that code to fit the brief of the project.
-Specfically matching the following:
+Specifically matching the following:

 - Hero Section with Positive Messaging: A Bootstrap Jumbotron with an encouraging message about mental health, using a calming colour scheme and a simple background image.
 - Information Cards: Use Bootstrap’s card components to present mental health tips and common issues, providing a visually appealing way to organise content.